 N is for... nativity

-Often nativity costumes are only used once and then thrown away or forgotten about.
-Home-made ones are a great option.
-Hopefully we'll be able to see nativity plays back in all their glory next year.
+Often nativity costumes are used once and then thrown away or forgotten about.
+Making your own is a great option, although some might be trickier than others!

 O is for... organic

 Try and choose organic, whether it's food, drinks or gifts.